LumoSQL/lumosql/README.md

   user because a full suite takes hours to run.
 - Is suitable for extending to multiple other backends

-All benchmarking is written to an SQLite database.
+All benchmarking results are written to an SQLite database.
 This separates out the tasks of collecting results and storing them safely from presenting and interpeting the results beyond the most basic.
 Presentation of statistical data is its own skill and a mini-project in its own right.

 ## Build environment

-The build system requires [the not-forking tool](https://lumosql.org/src/not-forking/);
+The build system requires [the not-forking tool](https://lumosql.org/src/not-forking/).
-once that is installed, some other tools are needed, usually provided by installing development packages.
+Once that is installed, some other tools are needed, usually provided by installing development packages.

 On Ubuntu 18.0.4 LTS, Debian Stable (buster), and on any reasonably recent